gokseloz/cv_resume/README.md

 ## Why did I do this?
 <ol>
-I implemented this clone website theme in order to make practices and learn faster. / Practices makes perfect /
+<li>I implemented this clone website theme in order to make practices and learn faster. / Practices makes perfect /</li>
  </ol>

 ## How did I do this?